eschutz/atom-console/commands.md

 ```
 Reload Atom and execute `myCommand`!

-#### Commands with arguments
-Commands can be created with arguments and then anonymously called, e.g. if `foo-bar` is entered into Atom Console and doesn't match any command name, it will be passed as an argument to each command until one returns `true`.
-As this is the case, please always return a value (`true` if the command executed correctly, `false` if anything else) and ensure that if your command does not take any arguments, return `false` if any are given.

 ## Tools
-Tools, put simply, are [commands](#custom-commands) that take user input.
+Tools, put simply, are commands that take user input.
 Often a new console prefix is created to indicate that a tool is running, and all input from the console is passed to the tool.

 ![tool_example](https://cloud.githubusercontent.com/assets/17667220/19625659/441bf612-9966-11e6-86af-933a4547281a.gif)

 Tools are classes that have a main function that takes user-input and does something with it, as shown by the `package-install` example.

+Tools have a main function called `run(input)`, which is executed whenever `return` is pressed while the tool is active.
+The text content of the console is passed as an argument to run (`input`), and the return value of the function is printed to the console.

 Tools have available to them a number of variables:

 __Mandatory__
 * `isInteractive`: always set to `true` for a tool
-* `method`: the name of the main method (as a string) that will be passed user input

 __Optional__
 * `prefix`: the string preceding the input field, e.g. "Install package"
 * `networkTool`: set to `true` if the tool interacts with the internet, so `atom-console` knows to set a timeout
-* `output`: message to be output to console, mandatory if `networkTool` is true
-* `specialOutput`: the same as `output`, except for use when the tool does not interact with the internet (Note: currently this is not implemented, check back soon for further developments)
 * `clearConsoleAfterSubmit`: option to clear the console when the `return` key is pressed, instead of having custom or default output
 * `historyFile`: an __absolute__ path to a history JSON file containing an array (cannot be empty, ensure it contains at least '[]')